LTUC/amman-dotnet-401d2/Curriculum/Class14/facilitator/README.md

 ## What bugs, issues, or surprises have come up in the past for this class?
 Scaffolding a controller is like "magic", it's not... and work with the students so they understand that it is not.
 The typical feedback from the scaffolding is the difficult understanding of the code.
 Encourage the students to read what is going on and comment the code.

-If they don't take the time to understand the code.. their lab will be challenging.
+If they don't take the time to understand the code.. their lab will be.

 ## General comments
 - N/A